 There are many carnivorous plants for growing both indoors and outdoors, but they will not thrive in areas that receive less than 3–4 hours of direct sunlight daily.
 Flytraps and Sarracenia need more sunlight than they normally receive indoors and often die due to lack of sunlight.
 They are not recommended for indoor growing, unless given special attention (supplemental light and a chill period for dormancy).

 Never use potting soil or garden dirt!
-The best soil blend consists of equal parts peat moss and pearlite; pearlite can be substituted with pumice or washed river sand.
+The best soil blend for carnivorous plants consists of equal parts peat moss and pearlite; pearlite can be substituted with pumice or washed river sand.
 Carnivorous plants are sensitive to most plant fertilizers and minerals and prefer to get their vitamins from the bugs they eat!

 Most carnivorous plants favor high humidity and soil that is constantly moist, but not wet (bog-like conditions); best grown in a container with a large tray under the pot with plenty of water.
 They also prefer water with no chlorine and low mineral content; for best results, use distilled/filtered water or rainwater.
 If growing in a pond or fountain, make sure the water level is no more than halfway up the pot to keep the crown of the plant above water.
 Some plants, like cobra lilies, prefer moving water over standing water.